-Pitru Paksha (Sept.
-13 to Sept.
-28, 2019) is a period when Hindus offer prayers their ancestors, especially through food offerings called ‘Shraadha’.
+Pitru Paksha (20th of September, 2021 which is a Monday and it will end on the 6th of October 2021 which is a Wednesday) is a period when Hindus offer prayers their ancestors, especially through food offerings called ‘Shraadha’.

 The word `Pitr Paksha’ comprises of two words `Pitr’ which means ancestors and the `Paksha’ which means phase of the moon.
 It is a 16-lunar day period and is an occasion to pacify the departed ancestors by performing rites to repay debts to the ancestors.
 During this period of 15 days, the Shraddha or Tarpan of the ancestors is performed on the Tithi on which they met eternity.
 Apart from this, each day is dedicated to the Tarpan of all the ancestors in this period.
 This period starts from 13 September 2019 and ends on 28 September 2019 this year.